Location: Lake Ontario

 Website of Town: tourismstcatherines.ca

 Late spring, summer and fall are excellent times to travel here.
-There is no shortage of outdoor beauty, including 50 miles of trails including Bruce Trail a waterfront trail that passes through St. Catherine along Lake Ontario.
+There is no shortage of outdoor beauty, including 50 miles of trails including Bruce Trail a waterfront trail that passes through St. Catherines along Lake Ontario.
 Sip on wine in world class vineyards specializing in white and ice wines.
 See Decew upper and lower falls, Lacrosse Hall of Fame Museum, the Underground Railroad and Niagara's Freedom Trail.
 August brings in 3000 rowers from around the world for the Royal Canadian Henley Regatta.
 Welland Canals Centre Lock 3 is a great place to view ships from all corners of the world as they maneuver through the locks.
 And don't forget to "smell the roses" in the Garden City known for its lush parks and gardens.
 Montebello has over 1300 rose bushes and 25 varieties.